fivdi/mcp-spi-adc/README.md

 Note how the optional configuration option speedHz is used to configure the SPI clock frequency in Hertz for reading the value from the TMP36 temperature sensor.
-The default SPI clock frequency is 1350000Hz but lowering it to 20000Hz gives a more acurate temperature reading.
-In general, it's not necessary to lower the clock speed to read a value from the MCP3008.
+The default SPI clock frequency for the MCP3008 is 1350000Hz but lowering it to 20000Hz gives a more acurate temperature reading.
+In general, it's not necessary to lower the clock speed to read a value.

-The default clock speed of 1350000Hz is derived from the [MCP3008 datasheet](https://cdn-shop.adafruit.com/datasheets/MCP3008.pdf).
+The default clock speed of 1350000Hz for the MCP3008 is derived from the [MCP3008 datasheet](https://cdn-shop.adafruit.com/datasheets/MCP3008.pdf).
 The maximum sampling rate at VDD = 2.7V is 75 ksps and each sample requires an 18-bit transfer.
 75000 x 18 = 1350000.
 1350000Hz is a conservative frequency
 in the above circuit as VDD is 3.3V.

+The default clock speed for the MCP3208 is 1000000Hz.

 ## API documentation